Financial Aid Frequently Asked Questions

 Where can I get a copy of the FAFSA?

 ACC encourages students to apply for financial aid online at FAFSA.gov due to dramatically increased security and processing time.
-The U.S. Department of Education produces very few paper FAFSAs, which are available by either calling 1-800-4-FED-AID or visiting ACC's Financial Aid Office.
+The U.S. Department of Education produces very few paper FAFSAs, which are available by either calling 1-800-4-FED-AID.
+ACC offers FAFSA lab weekly to help with the process of completing your FAFSA.

 I sent in my FAFSA over four weeks ago but haven't heard anything.
 What should I do?